automatiza-mg/automatizacoes/docs/blog/posts/20231025_guia_estilo_paginas/index.md

 - Nome da pasta principal deverá sempre iniciar com data no padrão `yyyymmaa`[^3].
 - Imagens e outros materiais utilizados na elaboração de um post deverão ser incluídas dentro da pasta `assets`, criada dentro da pasta principal do post.
+- Posts não finalizados deverão ser marcados com a [propriedade `draft: true`](https://squidfunk.github.io/mkdocs-material/setup/setting-up-a-blog/?h=blog#writing-your-first-post:~:text=Create%20a%20new%20file%20called):

+> If you mark a post as a draft, a red marker appears next to the post date on index pages.
+When the site is built, drafts are not included in the output.
+This behavior can be changed, e.g. for rendering drafts when building deploy previews.

 ## Cabeçalhos